chrispittman/lti1_php/README.md

 # lti1_php
 Composer package for LTI 1.x interactions in PHP

+⚠️ **DEPRECATED**: with the impending retirement of LTI 1.0/1.1/1.2, nobody should use this anymore.

 ## Usage example

 Here's a sample Laravel controller which uses this to launch an LTI app.